digitaledgeit/js-service-oracle/README.md

 Set a function or module path as a service factory.

+## TODO:
+- async factories?
+- documentation:
-What should I store in the locator.
+    - What should I store in the locator?
-What kind of services should I use it.
+    - What kind of services should I use it?
-What about dependency injection?
+    - What about dependency injection?

-TODO:
-    - how to handle async stuff?